-Look, we love a good vacay getaway, but every book lover knows you've got to pack at least a few good books to read when you're on the way to your destination, on the beach, or finding a few moments of solitude away from the fam.
+Look, we love a good vacation getaway, but every book lover knows you've got to pack at least a few good summer books to read when you're on the way to your destination, on the beach, or finding a few moments of solitude away from the fam.
 There's nothing like escaping into a book world when you're lounging in your favorite bathing suit.
 If you need some titles to add to your travel book bucket list, look no further than the recs below.

 P.S.
 Staying home this summer, but wish you weren't?
 Don't worry, we've included some transportive stories, too.

 A Special Place for Womenby Laura Hankin ($5+)